-Empty airports and extra seats on planes are definitely perks of travel at the moment (if you can travel at all), but the impending quarantine with kids on landing may be a less than joyous thought.
+Empty airports and extra seats on planes are definitely perks of travel at the moment, but the impending Hong Kong quarantine with kids on landing may be a less than joyous thought.
 While most might be staying put this year, some will brave the journey to see family and friends – and no doubt the thought of keeping the kids entertained while cooped up indoors during the quarantine time might seem a little daunting!
 But have no fear.
 A mama who went through (home) quarantine with her little one tells of her experience with a few tips and tricks to keep the kids (and you!) sane.

 Family Quarantine Games And Activities

-To pass the time and stave off the boredom I had to get very imaginative.
-Firstly, I turned to some great Instagram accounts that have easy to make games and activities for kids, my personal favourites being @fiveminutemum and @Thedadlab.
+To pass the time and stave off boredom you’ll have to get very imaginative.
+There are some great Instagram accounts that have easy to make games and activities for kids, personal favourites are @fiveminutemum and @Thedadlab.